Skip to content

 Most standard pitcher and fridge filters are not certified for PFAS, and independent testing shows their real-world reduction is wildly inconsistent.
 A widely cited 2020 study by Herkert and colleagues (Environmental Science & Technology Letters, 2020) tested point-of-use filters and found activated-carbon pitchers ranged from near-zero to partial PFAS removal, while reverse-osmosis and two-stage systems removed roughly 90% or more.
 In short, the badge on the box, not the word "filter," is what predicts performance.

-The chemistry explains the inconsistency.
-Activated carbon works by adsorption: contaminants stick to the carbon's porous surface as water passes through.
-PFOA and PFOS are only loosely held, and as the cartridge loads up with everyday organics, it runs out of room.
-Once saturated, a carbon filter can even release previously captured PFAS back into the water, so a cartridge kept past its rated life can hand your baby a concentrated dose in a single bottle.
-For a chemical that a newborn's body eliminates only slowly, over years, a single spike is not trivial.
-Studies estimate PFOS and PFOA half-lives in the human body run into several years (Li et al., Occupational and Environmental Medicine, 2018).
+The chemistry explains why.
+Activated carbon works by sticking contaminants to its porous surface as water flows past.
+PFOA and PFOS cling only weakly, and as the cartridge fills up with the everyday gunk in your water, it runs out of room.
+Once it's saturated, a carbon filter can release PFAS it captured earlier.
+A cartridge kept past its rated life can hand your baby a concentrated dose in a single bottle.
+And these are chemicals a newborn's body sheds only over years.
+Studies put PFOS and PFOA half-lives in the human body at several years (Li et al., Occupational and Environmental Medicine, 2018).
+A single spike isn't trivial.

 Is Reverse Osmosis the Best Filter for Formula Water?